MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

 These are the networks most commonly found employed in image-classification.
 Really, they are just a simplified version of our backpropagation-networks (they are even trained using an only slightly altered algorithm).
 Instead of connecting every node from layer $l$ to every node of layer $l+1$, they impose some restrictions on the connection-matrix:

 - Nodes are connected in a pyramid scheme.
 A node on layer $l+1$ is connected to 9 nodes directly beneath it.
 Instead of a $n_l \times n_{l+1}$ connection matrix, we thus have several $9 \times 1$ matrices.
 - The connection-strengths of these  $9 \times 1$ matrices are all the same - so really there is only just one  $9 \times 1$ matrix.

 These restrictions are inspired by the physiology of the visual cortex.
-They have the nice effect that a network is trained much faster, since they massively reuce the ammount of weights that need to be learned.
+They have the nice effect that a network is trained much faster, since they massively reduce the amount of weights that need to be learned.

 In practice, such networks have a few convolutional layers to reduce the dimension of the input-images, followed by a few conventional, fully connected layers that learn some logic based on the reduced images.